 Redundant 7-year video storage

-Seamlessly integrated into enterprise SCADA systems, loop based and secure from cyber interference
+Seamlessly integrated into enterprise SCADA systems, loop based connectivity, ensured cyber secure interference

 Report generator for easy search of events